typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/explicit-member-accessibility.md

-# `explicit-member-accessibility`

-Requires explicit accessibility modifiers on class properties and methods.

 Leaving off accessibility modifier and making everything public can make your interface hard to use by others.
 If you make all internal pieces private or protected, your interface will